Psychic Readings Live: Complaints and cancellation

 On 11 September 2012, the Broadcasting Authority of Ireland met to review complaints by individuals concerning Psychic Readings Live.
 Two complaints were upheld, since the BAI General Commercial Communications Code Section 8.10.4 states that claims pertaining to health, cures and/or healing are not permitted.
 The decisions were formalised in writing on 28 September, and Psychic Readings Live's BAI statement was broadcast on 5 October at 00.14 (immediately before the show).

 On 9 November BAI upheld four viewer complaints concerning Psychic Readings Live, including two pregnancy predictions and one in which a woman was told that her flat would burn down.
-TV3 responded with the assertion that they were not responsible for the content of the programme; it was an infomercial, due to its broadcast time.
+TV3 responded it was "allowed to sell three hours of infomercial airtime to any advertiser.
+TV3 sells the time to the advertiser who will pay most for it.
+This is not television programming time.
+TV3 has no responsibility for editorial content in infomercials so long as the content meets applicable laws and regulations".
 However, the broadcaster subsequently said it would contact Eso.tv and take the show off air if Eso could not prove it complied with the broadcasting regulations.
 By 3 December, the BAI had upheld seven complaints against the programme; TV3 cancelled it, with the final broadcast that night.
 TV3 then replaced what it called the "commercial window" in which Psychic Readings Live had aired with regular programming.